-Will I be prepared to take the ARDMS board exams for sonography when I complete the program?
+Will I be prepared to take the ARDMS certification exams for sonography when I complete the program?

-Upon successful completion of the Diagnostic Medical Sonography Program of Denver (DMSPD), our graduates are eligible to sit for the ARDMS registry examinations in OB-Gyn, abdomen/superficial structure imaging and ultrasound physics.
-Passing the national board examinations will result in the receipt of the Registered Diagnostic Medical Sonographer (RDMS) credential.
+Upon successful completion of the Diagnostic Medical Sonography Program of Denver (DMSPD), our graduates are eligible to sit for the ARDMS certification examinations in OB/Gyn, abdomen/superficial structure imaging and ultrasound physics.
+Passing the certification examinations will result in awarding of the Registered Diagnostic Medical Sonographer (RDMS) credential.

 Is the Diagnostic Medical Sonography Program of Denver accredited?

-What physical and mental abilities must I posses?
+What physical and mental abilities must I possess?

 What grade point average is required to apply for the program?

 A GPA of 3.0 in all required coursework, as well as an overall GPA of 3.0 is preferred.